Items Needed to Change a Car Tire

 Next, you need to remove the hubcap.
 This is necessary so you can get to the lug nuts that secure your tire to the car.
 Use the pry bar (the lug wrench’s flat end) to pop the hubcap off the tire rim.

+Step 5.
 Loosen Lug Nuts

 Place the lug wrench (socket end) over the lug nuts and turn it counterclockwise until the lug nuts are loose, but not completely off.
 Some lug nuts are difficult to loosen, so don’t be surprised if you have to use a great deal of force.

+Step 6.
 Position Jack Under Your Car

 The best place for a jack is under the vehicle frame, next to the flat tire.
 For safety and to avoid damaging your car, consult your vehicle owners manual for specific instructions on where, and how, to place the jack.